-For the Yellow and Red pennants, any on e of the examiners appointed by the committee of the SSC.
+For the Yellow, Orange and Red pennants, any on e of the examiners appointed by the committee of the SSC.

-For the Green Pennant, two examiners must agree that the candidate has passed the tests.
+For the Blue and Green Pennant, two examiners must agree that the candidate has passed the tests.

 A list of the names of the current examiners is posted on the Club Notice Board.
 All certificates are signed by the Chief Instructor.